Wednesday, 1 August 2012

 However, it's true to say that some of these changes had already started to happen before this landmark issue, but this was the mag which cemented the new direction in the last son of Krypton's comics career.
 Gone at a stroke was the tired and predictable scenario of Supes being threatened by Kryptonite yet again, an all too-common (and boring) occurrence in years gone by.
 (Yawn!)
 Now he was free of his green-hued nemesis (and all its multi-coloured varieties) and could face fresh, new and nail-biting dangers where the resolution wasn't quite so obvious and set in stone.
 And the superbly sublime artwork of the dream-team supreme, CURT SWAN and MURPHY ANDERSON, was never better.

 Unfortunately, reader response to The Amazing New Adventures of Superman didn't seem as positive as had been anticipated, and this factor, along with O'Neil's self-confessed lack of affinity for the character, meant that this ground-breaking new direction ended after only nine issues.
-(O'Neil wrote a couple more issues - #s 244 253 - but they were unconnected to the series which had preceded it.)
+(O'Neil wrote a couple more issues - #s 244 & 253 - but they were unconnected to the series which had preceded them.)
 However, what a bold and exciting nine issues they'd been.
-For those not fortunate enough to have been around at the time, you can now savour these cataclysmic chapters in KAL-EL's career in the hardback volume entitled DC COMICS CLASSICS LIBRARY - SUPERMAN: KRYPTONITE NEVERMORE - available at your local comicbook store.
+For those not fortunate to have been around at the time, you can now savour these cataclysmic chapters in KAL-EL's career in the hardback volume entitled DC COMICS CLASSICS LIBRARY - SUPERMAN: KRYPTONITE NEVERMORE - available at your local comicbook store.
+(Update: A superior version was published several years later.)

 (ISBN: 978-1-4012-2085-3)